 How do you know the difference between cultural appreciation vs. appropriation?

-Let’s Unpack That is a series where we process and unpack our baggage of social identities, travel privileges ,and hot topics to understand how they impact our travel experiences.
-Each week, we focus on a topic or social issue to dig deeper and reflect.
-We will cover everything from travel privilege to the white savior complex.
+Let’s Unpack That is a series where we process and unpack our baggage of social identities, travel privileges, and hot topics to understand how they impact our travel experiences.
+Each post focuses on a topic or social issue to dig deeper and reflect.
+We cover everything from travel privilege to the white savior complex.
 Whether in our own countries or abroad, understanding our impact can help us be more responsible and conscious travelers.

 This post will be unpacking yet another hot topic: cultural appreciation vs. appropriation.
 Cultural appreciation vs. appropriation is an issue at home or abroad.
 What is cultural appreciation?
 Cultural appreciation is being genuinely interested in learning about and seeking to understand another culture.
 Cultural appropriation is the opposite.
 Cultural appropriation is taking parts of a culture for your personal interest and exploiting it for profit and power.

 This is always a hot, messy topic.
 It’s time to unpack these y’all!

 Understanding differences between cultural appreciation vs. appropriation

 Cultural appropriation is influenced by a power dynamic